 This case took place in England and refers to a local rule on cancer referral waiting times.
-However, it carries valuable learning wherever you practise, on the importance of being aware of local policies and processes
+However, we have decided to include this case because it carries valuable learning on the importance of being aware of local policies and processes

 Mr L, a 62-year-old retired accountant, presented to his GP surgery with a lump over his sternum, which had been present for approximately four weeks.
 Dr C considered the lump to be a small lipoma measuring 1cm x 1.5cm and advised Mr L to monitor it and to return if it changed.

 After six weeks, Mr L returned to see Dr C, stating that the lump had increased in size and had been uncomfortable for the past day or two during heavy exercise.
 Dr C noted that the lump was now approximately 2cm x 2cm in size, but still clinically considered it to be a lipoma.
 Dr C advised Mr L to try a topical analgesic to relieve the discomfort and emphasised he should return for consideration of referral for excision if the discomfort did not settle or the lump altered further in any way.